-Boston Scientific Corp. is a global leader in the development, production and marketing of innovative medical solutions.
-The company is active in the fields of endoscopy, interventional cardiology, neuromodulation, peripheral intervention, rhythm management, urology and pelvic health, among others.
+Boston Scientific Corp. is a global leader in the development, production, and marketing of innovative medical solutions.
+The company is active in the fields of endoscopy, interventional cardiology, neuromodulation, peripheral intervention, rhythm management, urology, and pelvic health, among others.
+19

 One of the company's goals is to improve health equity and raise access to care in underrepresented communities.
-To that end, the company has created access opportunities, such as the Children's HeartLink Center of Excellence Collaborative, that enables knowledge sharing among pediatric heart specialists from hospitals in developing countries such as Brazil, India and Malaysia.
-In addition, Boston Scientific actively contributes to climate protection with its Global Energy Management System.
-This has not only reduced CO2 emissions by almost half between 2018 and 2022, but also increased the proportion of electricity from renewable energy sources to 76% for all production and key distribution sites at the same time.
-While the 100% target has already been achieved ahead of schedule in Europe and the US, Boston Scientific is on track to implement the target globally by 2024.
+To that end, the company has created access opportunities, such as the Children's HeartLink Center of Excellence Collaborative, that enables knowledge sharing among paediatric heart specialists from hospitals in developing countries such as Brazil, India, and Malaysia.
+Boston Scientific has served over 37 million patients, invested \$1.4 billion annually in R&D, and launched approximately 90 new products.
+The company also had 63 active clinical trials in 2023, enrolling 23,000 patients globally.

 To reduce packaging, over 170 tons have already been removed from the waste stream and over 1,000 tons of recycled content has been used in packaging.
 Boston Scientific is transparent in reporting its sustainability goals.
-There are moderate controversies in the area of product safety and quality, as well as in the area of anticompetitive behavior.
+There are moderate controversies in the area of product safety and quality, as well as in the area of anti-competitive behaviour.
 We regularly review these risks and act if changes occur.
+In addition, Boston Scientific actively contributes to climate protection with its Global Energy Management System.
+This has not only reduced CO2 emissions by almost half between 2018 and 2022, but also increased the proportion of electricity from renewable energy sources to 76% for all production and key distribution sites at the same time.
+While the 100% target has already been achieved ahead of schedule in Europe and the US, Boston Scientific is on track to implement the target globally by 2024.

 Berenberg Net Impact Score 2.4

-Sustainable Development Goals 3 3 GOOD HEALTH AND WILL-EINIG
+Sustainable Development Goals 3 3 comments and com

 ABC Classification С